nus-cs2113-AY2324S2/ip/README.md

 # KuroBot

-This is a is chat bot that can store tasks and perform various operations to the tasks.
+This is a chat bot that stores tasks and performs various operations to the tasks.
 Given below are instructions on how to use it.

 ## Features
 > [!NOTE]